mosaic-ufmg/mosaic-ufmg.github.io/README.md

     isEnabled: true # If the blog will be enabled
     postsPerPage: 6 # Number of posts per page

+  news:
+    isEnabled: true # If the blog will be enabled
+    postsPerPage: 6 # Number of posts per page

+  blogaux:
+    isEnabled: true # If the blog will be enabled
+    postsPerPage: 6 # Number of posts per page

     post:
       isEnabled: true
       permalink: '/blog/%slug%' # Variables: %slug%, %year%, %month%, %day%, %hour%, %minute%, %second%, %category%